Jovan Vladimir: Life

 The chronicle states that while Vladimir languished in the Prespa prison, praying day and night, an angel of the Lord appeared to him and foretold that he would shortly be freed, but that he would die a martyr's death.
 His fate in captivity was described in a romantic story involving him and Theodora Kosara, Tsar Samuel's daughter.
 This is the chronicle's description of how they met:

 Kosara then begged her father for Vladimir's hand, and the tsar granted her request.
 He restored his new son-in-law to the throne of Duklja.
 In reality, the marriage was probably a result of Samuel's political assessment: he may have decided that Vladimir would be a more loyal vassal if he was married to his daughter.
 Resolving thus the question of Duklja, Samuel could concentrate more troops in Macedonia and Thessaly, the main site of his conflict with Byzantium.
 The chronicle claims that the tsar also gave Vladimir the whole territory of Dyrrachium.
 The prince could in fact have been given a northern part of that territory, which was partially under Samuel's rule.
-A brief note on Vladimir by John Skylitzes may indicate that the prince also received some territory in Raška.
+A brief note on Vladimir by John Skylitzes may indicate that the prince also received some territory in Raška (i.e. Serbia).
 His paternal uncle Dragimir, ruler of Travunia and Zachlumia, who had retreated before Samuel's army, was given back his lands to rule, also as the tsar's vassal.

 Thereafter, as recorded in the chronicle, "Vladimir lived with his wife Cossara in all sanctity and chastity, worshipping God and serving him night and day, and he ruled the people entrusted to him in a Godfearing and just manner."
 There are no indications that Vladimir took any part in his father-in-law's war efforts.
 The warfare culminated in Samuel's disastrous defeat by the Byzantines in 1014, and on 6 October that same year, the tsar died of a heart attack.
 He was succeeded by his son, Gavril Radomir, whose reign was short: his cousin Ivan Vladislav killed him in 1015 and ruled in his stead.
 Vladislav sent messengers to Vladimir demanding his attendance at the court in Prespa, but Kosara advised him not to go and went there herself instead.
 Vladislav received her with honor and urged Vladimir to come as well, sending him a golden cross as a token of safe conduct.
 The chronicle relates the prince's reply: